 You should carry all medicines you are planning to take in the original containers as issued by the pharmacy or purchased over-the-counter.
 If you have a pre-existing medical condition, you should carry a letter from your physician describing the medical condition and any prescription medications, including the generic names of prescribed drugs.
-You should check with the British and Irish embassies to make sure any required medications are not considered to be illegal narcotics.
-Note: some medications available by prescription or over-the-counter in the United States may be controlled substances in Britain and Ireland.
+You should check with the British embassy to make sure any required medications are not considered to be illegal narcotics.
+Note: some medications available by prescription or over-the-counter in the United States may be controlled substances in Britain.